brainhack-school2025/analyses_friends_annotations/README.md

 descriptions of each stimuli type (visual, transcript, narrative, emotions etc. ).
 With the available annotations in the annotations dataset, that are mainly visual, this project will try to be a good foundational descripition of the visual data for future inquiry about the other types stimuli modalities.
 With this data description produced, doing cross-modal correlations between the emotions and visuals could be one of the many possible future analyses to better understand video media, tv, cinema and our brains.

 ## Learning goals:
 I plan to use this project to learn how to group data into panda dataframes and use visualisation tools to plot the data included in clean datasets.
-I will also try to learn how to write efficient code using functions.
+I will also try to learn how to write efficient code using functions ad package.
 Building a website presenting my final analyses is also one of my learning goals.

 ## Data used
 Theses analyses are made on the friends annotations dataset, it is available as a submodule in this repo.